sanancode/CourseManagement/README.md

-There is also test Excel file
+There is also test Excel file - Datas.xlsx
 You can add all the informations to the system to check it.